In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily go through all of their WP themes and narrow your search with theme categories from the dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily go through all of their themes for WordPress and narrow your search with theme categories (e.g. Magazine or Business themes and theme frameworks, etc.) using the dropdown “WordPress Themes” menu …

-Visit the site to find great premium WordPress themes in the Mojo marketplace here:
+Visit the site to find quality premium themes in the Mojo marketplace here:

-Now that we have looked at WP theme marketplaces, let’s turn our attention to commercial WP theme design companies.
+Now that we have looked at WP theme aggregators, let’s look at commercial WP theme agencies.

-SoloStream provides WordPress users with a selection of high quality WordPress themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a selection of professional quality premium themes and the option of accessing all themes through a WordPress theme membership.

-(click on above images to view all SoloStream themes)
+(click on images above to browse more SoloStream themes)

-Woo Themes creates stunning premium themes for WordPress and offer a membership option that gives you access to their entire WordPress theme portfolio.
+Woo Themes designs functional premium themes for WordPress that are very popular and highly sought after by web users and also offers a membership option that gives you access to all themes in their growing WP theme portfolio.

-(click on the images above to view all themes from WooThemes)
+(click on the above images to see more themes from WooThemes)

-StoreFront Themes creates beautiful e-commerce themes for WordPress.
+StoreFront creates amazing WP themes for e-commerce.
 Their themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the above images to view all StoreFront themes)
+(click on the images above to view more StoreFront themes)

-StudioPress designs WordPress themes based on a framework that lets you quickly and easily build a professional and search optimized WordPress website, and provides an auto-updating design architecture, turn-key designs with beautiful frames for your content and unprecedented control of the framework.
+StudioPress provides WordPress themes based on a framework (called the “Genesis” framework) that allows users to quickly and easily build a professional and search optimized WordPress site, and provides a self-updating design architecture, turn-key site designs with beautiful frames for your content and unprecedented control of the framework.

-Many website developers like the Genesis framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework frequently up-to-date to reflect best practices for coding and to ensure that it is always compatible with the latest version of WordPress, but because you can update themes built using the Genesis framework without losing any customizations you may have made to your theme.
+Many website developers prefer using this framework not only because it’s well-coded and well-supported (the development team at StudioPress keeps this framework regularly up-to-date to reflect best practices for coding and to ensure that it always remains compatible with the latest WordPress version, but because you can update your themes without losing any customizations you may have made to your theme.

-If this all sounds way too technical, don’t worry about it.
-StudioPress themes are very easy to work with, just like all other WordPress themes.
-The great thing about choosing StudioPress themes is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.
+If this all sounds too technical, there’s no need to feel concerned about it.
+StudioPress themes are easy to work with, just like all other WordPress themes.
+The great thing about choosing StudioPress themes is that one low price allows you to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-(click on the images above to browse more StudioPress themes)
+(click on the images above to see all themes from StudioPress)

-Here are a few more useful WP theme-related tools worth knowing about:
+Let’s finish this post with a couple of useful WP theme-related tools worth knowing about:

-What WordPress Theme Is That? is a free WordPress theme-checking tool that allows you to easily detect what WP theme a website uses.
+What WordPress Theme Is That? is a free WordPress theme search tool that allows you to easily detect what WordPress theme a site is using.

-This is a great resource if you ever come across a WordPress site that you like and would like to know what WordPress theme the site is using.
+This is a great resource if you have come across a WordPress site that you like and would like to know what WP theme is being used on the website.

-Tip: If you can’t tell whether a site uses WordPress or not, go here for a great tutorial that shows you how to tell if a site is WP-driven: Is It A WP Blog?
+Tip: If you can’t tell whether a site uses WordPress or not, we have posted a a great tutorial that helps you tell if a site uses WordPress: Is Your Site Powered By WordPress?

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will not only confirm if a site has been built using WordPress, but it will also list the theme being used and list any WordPress plugins detected.
+The tool will then not only confirm if a site has been built using WordPress software, but it will also list the WP theme being used by the site and list any plugins it detects.

-- To learn more about using this tool go here: Is My Site WordPress?
+- To learn how to use this tool go here: Is Your Website Built With WordPress?

-We said this earlier and it’s worth repeating again: If you decide to use FREE themes for your WordPress site, we strongly recommend sticking with the themes listed in the official WordPress theme directory.
+A word of warning: If you decide to use FREE themes for your WordPress site, we strongly recommend sticking with the reviewed and approved themes listed in the official WordPress theme repository.

-A commonly-used tactic employed by many hacking groups and syndicates that engage in cyber criminal activities is to put up websites and directories offering “Free” WP themes all over the web and distribute themes and plugins containing malicious code.
-In fact, some of these sites even come up on search engine results for key phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s best, therefore, to only download free WP themes from the official WordPress.org repository, or use well-known and trusted sites.
+A commonly-used tactic employed by many hackers and cyber criminals is to put up websites and directories offering “Free” WP themes all over the web and then distribute themes containing malicious code.
+In fact, some of these sites even come up on search engine results for key phrases like “free WordPress themes“, “best free themes for WordPress”” etc. It’s best, therefore, to only download free themes from the official WordPress directory, or use established and trusted sites.

-If you are in doubt about whether a WordPress theme installed on your blog may contain potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to perform a scan of your theme files.
-This plugin searches the source files of every installed theme on your site for signs of malicious code and then presents you with a report …
+If you are concerned about whether a WordPress theme that you have installed on your site may be infected with potentially malicious or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to perform a scan of your WordPress theme files.
+The TAC plugin scans the source files of every installed theme on your site for signs of suspicious code and presents you with a report …

-We hope that you have found this information useful.
+I hope that you have found the information on how to find great WordPress useful.